zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 operation completes.

 > [!IMPORTANT]
-> Callbacks will sometimes be directly called by API call that initially
+> Callbacks will sometimes be directly called by the API call that initially
 > registers them before the call returns.
 Be aware of this when altering
 > state machine states from within callback functions.

 File handles must be treated as opaque pointers.
-Once a file has been closed, any references to its handle that were kept bt the user application must be discarded.
+Once a file has been closed, any references to its handle that were kept by the user application must be discarded.
 File handles are recycled internally, so no guarantees are made about the state of handles after a close.

 AsyncFatFS allows directories to be opened and referred to by file handles.
 This is primarily to enable the